Reviewing how to integrate digital marketing into marketing team structures as part of Digital Transformation

 - It depends on the appetite for digital within the business.

-- It depends on the nature of the business – b2c often have to move faster than b2b.
+- It depends on the nature of the business – b2c often has to move faster than b2b.

 - It depends on who the senior team member is and to whom they’ve given the authority to get the job done.